Art and Photography

 MY PHOTOGRAPHIC LIFE

 My mother’s grandfather was an accomplished artist.
 This talent has continued through the bloodline to my daughters who demonstrate artistic creativity and to my nephew who has presented work throughout North America and Europe.
-My interest and introduction into the world of photography started when a good friend introduced me to the Hamilton Camera Club.
+My interest and introduction into the world of photography started when a good friend, Joe Pecyna, introduced me to the Hamilton Camera Club.
 My passion leans toward Black and White Photography and the moods that can be captured through this artistic medium.
 Before the advent of digital photography I took courses in photography where I learned to process black and white film.
 This knowledge became a very important step in my understanding of the conversion to black and white photography using present day software.
 My passion for photography and my artistic ability along with a fair knowledge of computers has allowed me to combine the art forms and create this website.

 MY INTEREST IN THE ARTS